 - Designed specifically for experienced intellectual property practitioners

-- Approved by IPREG and satisfy the requirements for qualification as a trade mark litigator and/or trade mark advocate
+- Approved by CITMA/IPREG and satisfy the requirements for qualification as a trade mark litigator and/or trade mark advocate

-- Approved by IPREG to satisfy the requirements for qualification as a patent attorney litigator (please note that both courses are required)
+- Approved by CIPA/IPREG and satisfies the requirements for qualification as a patent attorney litigator (please note that both courses are required)

-- Structured to allow students to apply their knowledge and skills in practice and provide continuing professional development.
+- Designed to allow students to apply their knowledge and skills to their own practice

 Those who practise in the field of intellectual property face the traditional pressures of heavy caseloads, the complexity of cases and the need to keep up to date with new developments, legislation and case law in the UK, Europe and internationally.
 Nottingham Law School offers an IP litigation course which can enable practitioners to meet these challenges and exercise rights before the new Patents County Court and before the Intellectual Property Court and on appeal.
-Designed for those who have at least two years’ litigation experience in intellectual property, the courses build upon students’ existing knowledge and experience.
+Designed for those who have at least two years’ experience in intellectual property litigation, the courses build upon students’ existing knowledge and experience.

 Other Intellectual Property courses include:

 - Certificate in Intellectual Property Basic Litigation Skills – Trade Mark Practice

-- Intellectual Property Basic Litigation Skills for Patent Attorneys
+- Certificate in Intellectual Property Basic Litigation Skills – Patent Attorney